 To share an analysis result as a web tool, ensure that you have sufficient publishing permissions and that the versions of ArcGIS Pro and ArcGIS Enterprise are compatible.
 The role of a portal login account should be either Administrator or a custom role.
-If the role is custom, the minimum requirement is an existing default Publisher role with the Publish web tools option of the administrative privileges .
+If the role is custom, the minimum requirement is an existing default Publisher role with the Publish web tool option of the administrative privileges .
 To learn more about compatibility of ArcGIS Pro to ArcGIS Enterprise versions, see Web tool compatibility.

 You can either share a web tool as a new web tool or overwrite an existing web tool.
 To overwrite an existing web tool, you must have ArcGIS Pro 2.6 or later.
 To share your web tool with either option, see Share your web tool.
-When either sharing as a new web tool or overwriting an existing tool, you must set multiple properties to define how users of the service can interact with the web tool.
+When either sharing as a new web tool or overwriting an existing tool, you need to set multiple properties to define how users of the service can interact with the web tool.

 Save as a service definition file